xavierpriour/grunt-stage/README.md

 npm install json5 --save-dev
 ```

-Once the plugin has been installed, load it in your Gruntfile.
+Once the plugin has been installed, load it.
 I recommend [load-grunt-tasks](https://www.npmjs.org/package/load-grunt-tasks),
 but you can do it the traditional, painful way by adding to your Gruntfile:
 ```js